m4ttsch/omscs-notes-notes/computer-networks/architecture-and-principles.md

 Another example where the end to end argument applies is encryption.
 The keys are maintained by the end applications and cipher text is generated before the application sends the message across the network.

-What are the “ends”?
-The “ends” may vary depending on what the application is!
+What are the "ends"?
+The "ends" may vary depending on what the application is!

 For example, if the application involves internet routing, the ends might be routers.
 If the application/protocol concerns transport, the ends may be the end hosts.